opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

                         bool useProvidedKeypoints=false) const;
     };

-The class ``SURF`` implements Speeded Up Robust Features descriptor Bay06.
+The class implements the Speeded Up Robust Features descriptor Bay06.
-There is fast multi-scale Hessian keypoint detector that can be used to find the keypoints (which is the default option), but the descriptors can be also computed for the user-specified keypoints.
+There is a fast multi-scale Hessian keypoint detector that can be used to find keypoints (which is the default option).
+But the descriptors can be also computed for the user-specified keypoints.
-The function can be used for object tracking and localization, image stitching etc. See the ``find_obj.cpp`` demo in OpenCV samples directory.
+The function?? can be used for object tracking and localization, image stitching, and so on.
+See the ``find_obj.cpp`` demo in OpenCV samples directory.

 .. index:: RandomizedTree